seia-soto/Serium/README.md

 Considering previous versions to use
 ----
-Oof!
-Sorry but version 0.x is not available this time.
+We are recommending you to use previous version of Serium if you want to more stable version of Serium and currently the latest previous one is I might 1.3.x and 1.2.14 or upper but errors were not identified.

 License
 ----
-Seriumium is licensed under  [Artistic License 2.0 ](https://github.com/Soto-Seia/Serium/blob/nightly/LICENSE)
+Serium is licensed under  [Artistic License 2.0 ](https://github.com/Seia-Soto/Serium/blob/nightly/LICENSE)